Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Numerical experiments

 Let us consider POP \eqref{eq:sta.num.POP} which returns the stability number of a graph $G$. \paragraph{Test problems:} We generate the adjacency matrix $\mathbf A=(a_{ij})_{j,j\in[n]}$ of the graph $G$ by the following steps: \begin{enumerate} \item Set $a_{ii}=0$, for $i\in[n]$. \item For $i\in[n]$, for $j\in\{1,\dots,i-1\}$, let us select $a_{ij}=a_{ji}$ uniformly $\{0,1\}$. \end{enumerate} The numerical results are displayed in Table \ref{tab:SN}.

 Note that the columns of val show the approximations of $\alpha(G)$.

 \paragraph{Discussion:} The behavior of our method is similar to that in Section \ref{sec:densePOP.exp}.
 Note that the graphs from Tables \ref{tab:SN} are dense so that we cannot exploit term sparsity or correlative sparsity for POP \eqref{eq:sta.num.POP} in these cases.
-Moreover, for all graphs in Table \ref{tab:SN}, spP\'ol provides the better bounds for $\alpha(G)$ compared to the ones returned by the second order relaxations of Put.
+Moreover, for all graphs in Table \ref{tab:SN}, P\'olya SDP \eqref{eq:primal.problem.0.even} provides the better bounds for $\alpha(G)$ compared to the ones returned by the second order relaxations of Putinar SDP \eqref{eq:sdp.Pu}.